MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 how did photojournalism influence cinematography

 G.R.
-Aldo born in 1905 was one of the most infuletual cinematogrphers in italian neorealism, Aldo started his carrere out as a photojernolist
+Aldo born in 1905 was one of the most influential cinematographers in italian neorealism, Aldo started his career out as a photojournalist

-taking insperation from his time working as a Photojernolism could be one of the reasons behind the look of his film this is sceen in his works like La Terra Trema (1948) and
+taking inspiration from his time working as a Photojournalism could be one of the reasons behind the look of his film this is seen in his works like La Terra Trema (1948) and

 "The formation of many neo-realist cinematographers in the field of photojournalism or the newsreel should not be underestimated" [@hillStillnessMotionItaly2014, 194]